-How Narcos Mexico on Netflix made us rethink about travel safety in Guadalajara
+How Narcos Mexico on Netflix made us rethink Guadalajara solo travel safety

 Thanks a lot for your words.
 I really appreciate it!
 To be honest, I was a little freaked when I first went to Mexico but solo female travel in Guadalajara is absolutely safe.
 The city is super female-friendly and is very modern.
 I’ll provide more details below but I hope you won’t miss this opportunity, especially if your work will pay for the trip.
 You should check it out and stay a bit!